Components of Creativity

 Component 2: Flow vs. Perfectionism: A Delicate Balance

+The mind can either open the door to creativity or block it.
+We care about quality, but perfectionism can hold us back.
 Think about dance, music, writing, or any creative pursuit: when you focus too much on getting everything right, you lose the feeling.
 But when you’ve practiced enough to trust your body, your voice, or your tools, creativity flows.
 Skill gives you freedom, and freedom brings magic.

 Component 3: Active and Passive Listening